 While studies have suggested that poor hair health alone can cause psychological distress, the reverse is also true.
-“High levels of cortisol can affect the normal hair growth cycle,” says Dr. Davidson.
+“High levels of cortisol can affect the normal hair growth cycle,” Dr. Davidson says.
 “It may impede proper growth and can even stimulate accelerated loss.”

 The ingredients in Nutrafol’s Stress Adaptogen target the inflammatory molecules caused by stress and makes sure your hair stays as happy and healthy as the rest of you.